Madame Roland: Amiens and Lyon

 In 1784, Madame Roland visited Paris for a few weeks to acquire a peerage for her husband.
 The financial privileges associated with a title would allow him to give up his job as an inspector and focus entirely on writing and research.
 She discovered that she had a talent for lobbying and negotiating.
 The peerage did not materialise: in the course of his professional life her husband had too often antagonised his superiors.
 She did manage to obtain an appointment for him in Lyon that was less demanding than his post in Amiens and better paid.
 Before the move to Lyon, the couple visited England, where Madame Roland attended a debate in the House of Commons between the legendary political opponents William Pitt the Younger and Charles James Fox.

 Although Lyon was Roland's official place of work the family usually lived in Villefranche-sur-Saône, about thirty kilometers north of Lyon.
 Madame Roland focused on the education of her daughter Eudora, who to her great disappointment turned out to be less interested in books and acquiring knowledge than she herself had been at that age.
-In the following years, she would occasionally in letters to friends (and in her memoirs) continue to call her daughter ’slow’ and lament that her child had such bad taste.
-Together with her husband she worked on the Encyclopédie méthodique - Dictionnaire des Arts and Métiers, a sequel to the Encyclopédie of Diderot and D'Alembert, which focussed on trade and industry.
+In the following years, she would occasionally in letters to friends (and in her memoirs) continue to call her daughter "slow" and lament that her child had such bad taste.
+Together with her husband she worked on the Encyclopédie méthodique — Dictionnaire des Arts et Métiers, a sequel to the Encyclopédie of Diderot and D'Alembert, which focussed on trade and industry.
 In 1787 the couple made a trip to Switzerland, where, at the request of Madame Roland, they also visited sites that had played a role in the life of Rousseau.